pschool-in/curriculum/content/grammar/degrees-comparison-draft.md

 Shyam is more adventurous than any other boy in the college.
 It is healthier to eat vegetables than meat.
 The Himalayas is a higher mountain range than The Alps.
-The pasta is nicer than the pizza in this restaurant.
+The Pasta is nicer than the Pizza in this Restaurant.
 ```

 ## Superlative Degree

 ```
-I can't find my most comfortable jeans.
+I can't find my most comfortable Jeans.
-The tiger is the most ferocious of all animals.
+The tiger is the most ferocious of all Animals.
-Jupiter is the biggest planet in our solar system.
+Jupiter is the biggest planet in our Solar system.
 Radha is the smartest girl in her class.
 This is the most interesting book I have ever read.
 I am the shortest person in my family.
-The blue whale is the largest of all animals.
+The Blue Whale is the largest of all Animals.
 That was the best movie ever.
 Sam is the most handsome boy in the whole school.
 Mount Everest is the highest mountain in the world.